hsfl/cosmos/cross_compile_pi0.md

 cd build
 ./do_cmake_rpi
 ```
-- Build project
+- Build the project
 ```
 cd rpi_
 make -j8
 ```
-- sync with RPI 0 (change to your PI's address)
+- sync with the RPI (change to your PI's address)
 ```
 rsync -auv agent_template pi@192.168.1.10:~
 ```